Venn Essex Maths Hub

 Find out more about the Venn Essex Maths Hub:

-Venn Essex Maths Hub - 2023-24 CPD offer
+Venn Essex Maths Hub - 2024-25 CPD offer

 Discover fully-funded subject-specific opportunities to support professional learning for teachers and development for departments and schools.

-To view our 2023-24 CPD offer, click on the link below:
+To view our 2024-25 CPD offer, click on the link below:

-Venn Essex Maths Hub 2023-24 CPD catalogue
+Venn Essex Maths Hub 2024-25 CPD catalogue

 If you have any questions about any of our programmes, contact Kerry McAuley at kerrymcauley@vennessexmathshub.co.uk.

-Current Work Groups and projects
+Current Work Groups and Projects

 Teaching for Mastery - Primary and Secondary

-Support is provided from a local classroom-based Mastery Specialist who leads the small work groups (2 teachers from each school).
+Support is provided from a local classroom-based Mastery Specialist who leads the small work groups (two teachers from each school).
 This model of professional development involves hands-on learning and peer-to-peer support.
 It is evidence-based and designed to support substantial long-term change.
 Pupils will show a positive attitude towards maths and enjoy learning the subject.
 Teachers will develop Teaching for Mastery approaches within their own classroom.

 More information on this fully funded programme can be found at the links below: